memgraph/docs/docs/import-data/kafka/overview.md

 Transformation modules can be written in either [**Python**](/reference-guide/streams/transformation-modules/api/python-api.md) or [**C**](/reference-guide/streams/transformation-modules/api/c-api.md) languages.
-Python procedures can be written directly within Memgraph Lab, either in the **Query Modules** section, or as a part of the wizard when setting up streams.
+Python transformation procedures can be written directly within Memgraph Lab, either in the **Query Modules** section, or as a part of the wizard when setting up streams.